 FHA Condo Approval

 We process FHA submissions in house and submit them to the Department of Housing and Urban Development (HUD).
-Their review will likely take 30 to 45 days.
+Their review will likely take 2 weeks to 30 days.

 FHA condominium approvals are valid for the entire project for two years.
 Prior to December 2009, once approved a condo was always approved, but that is no longer the case.
 VA approvals are still permanent approvals.

 There are three types of FHA approvals:

 - If a condo is already FHA approved, then we simply need to have the management company complete a condominium questionnaire and document the condo master insurance policy.
 No other documents are usually required.

 - If a condo is currently FHA approved but the approval has expired or is expiring in under six months, we will need to do a re-certification.
 The list of documents are shown below.

 - If a condo has never been FHA approved, we will process a new submission and require the below list of documents.